 How To Retire Early: 7 Steps To Plan For Early Retirement

 “How can I retire early?”
 That question might not keep you up at night if you’re still riding out your 20s—but if you like the idea of cutting down your working years and enjoying more financial freedom later in life, now is the time to explore your options for how to retire early.

 So what does it take to retire by the age of 55, or even 45?
-The answer depends on your unique circumstances and financial situation, but there are a number of steps you can take if you’re serious about learning how to retire early.
+Knowing the average retirement savings by age can help set benchmarks for you, but the answer to how much you actually need depends on your unique circumstances and financial situation.
+There are a number of steps you can take if you’re serious about learning how to retire early.

 To that end, consider this your ultimate how-to-retire-early guide.
 In this article, we’ll cover important steps, including how to:

 - Assess your current lifestyle for savings opportunities

 - Identify your fixed income streams—and know how to manage them

 - Enlist the help of a financial advisor

 Read along to learn how to retire early.